pmooney-extend/pmooney-extend.github.io/index.md

 ---

 This function will check the [Extend offer buttons](#render-buttons) for a selected plan.
 If a plan is selected, the function will add the plan to the cart and then execute a callback provided in the [`HandleAddToCartOpts`](#handle-add-to-cart-opts) object.
 If a plan is **_NOT_** selected, the function will check the [`HandleAddToCartOpts`](#handle-add-to-cart-opts) to determine whether or not to render the [Extend offer modal](#modal-add-warranties).
 The `done` callback provided will be executed after the user adds a warranty, clicks 'No, thanks' or closes the modal.
-Use this callback to call your stores add to cart function or your product submit form.
+Use this callback to call your stores add to Cart function or your product submit form.

 ```javascript
 ExtendShopify.handleAddToCart('#extend-offer', {